 The Chevington Burn now flows through the site via two large water bodies.
 A sluice is located at the outfall of each lake to manage water levels.
 The site also contains a series of drains.
 The two water bodies are surrounded by a significant area of reed bed.
 This habitat is identified within the Northumberland Biodiversity Action Plan (BAP) as extremely uncommon and East Chevington is named as the only large complex in the county.
 The reed bed is at risk of being lost as scrub is beginning to develop.
 Staff and volunteers are unable to gain access and physically cut and remove areas of reed to arrest ecological succession as we are currently unable to effectively lower the water table due to the impractical nature of the current sluice gates.

 We are currently looking for a Project Assistant to support the Catch My Drift development phase.
 More details of the post are available on our jobs page.

-We also currently have three contract briefs out for tender as part of the development phase.
-One, for a hydrological study of the site and another for creation of a masterplan which includes an ecological survey, are due for submission for by 12:00 on 28th February 2019.
-A third, covering the design of new, or adaptation of existing, wildlife watching hides at the reserve is open until 12:00 on 28th March 2019.
-Full details are provided in the documents attached below.
+We also currently have a contract brief out for tender as part of the development phase.
+This covers the design of new, or adaptation of existing, wildlife watching hides at the reserve and is open until 12:00 on 28th March 2019.
+Full details are provided in the document attached below.

 If you would like any further information on the project, or want to provide your input please email email@example.com.